 Mary Astor is an actress who overcame many personal and professional challenges.
 From a turbulent childhood to tumultuous relationships and scandal, Astor overcame these obstacles and remained a notable star throughout her career.
 Transitioning from the Silent Era into the hurdles that the introduction of sound brought on for the film industry, Astor was consistently poised to succeed and channel the stresses of her personal life into poignant portrayals on screen.

-Astor was born Lucile Vasconcellos Langhanke in Quincy, Illinois, to German immigrant father, Otto Langhanke, and Helen Marie de Vasconcellos from Illinois.
+Mary Astor was born Lucile Vasconcellos Langhanke in Quincy, Illinois, on May 3, 1906, to Otto Langhanke and Helen Marie de Vasconcellos.
 Astor’s mother was born in Jacksonville, Illinois, but had Portuguese roots.
+Astor’s father was from Germany.

-Both of her parents were teachers–with her father starting off as a German language teacher then working as a farmer–and determined to make Astor famous.
+Both of Astor’s parents were teachers, with her father starting off as a German language teacher and then working as a farmer, all the while determined to make Astor famous.
 Astor’s mother had dreamed of becoming an actress and had experience teaching drama and elocution.
-While Astor’s mother was training her daughter in dramatics, her father worked on teaching her piano.
-In addition to practicing the instrument daily, her entire academic career was handed at home.
+While Astor’s mother was training her daughter in dramatics, Astor’s father worked on teaching her piano.
+In addition to practicing the instrument daily, her entire academic career was handled at home.
 Her piano talents would later come in handy during her eventual film career, when she played the piano in films such as The Great Lie (1941) and Meet Me in St. Louis (1944).

 In 1919, Astor decided to submit a photograph of herself to a beauty contest for Motion Picture Magazine.
 Soon after, she became a semifinalist, initiating the first of many submissions to various beauty contests.